-The topics considered in the last three sections of this chapter provide a glimpse at the wonderful but difficult and subtle areas of the field of number theory.
-We hope these ideas make you want to explore number theory further.
-You can use the bibliography for a list of some books to get you started but there are many other sources of information on these topics.
+The topics from this section and the previous section are a good place to leave number theory, as they hint at the wonderful but difficult and subtle areas of the subject; we hope it makes you want to explore number theory further.
+See the bibliography for some books to get you started.